data-and-design/data-and-design.github.io/recruiting/phd.md

 The focused search is not a hard boundary.
 If your interests connect with the group's broader work in accessibility, data visualization, or data ethics and refusal—or point toward a direction I haven't yet imagined—I still want to read your application and will give it careful consideration.

+## What kind of applicants am I looking for?

+I'm looking for applicants who are excited to contribute to and shape the shared research trajectory of the group.
+Specifically, I'm seeking students who:

+- are curious about building interdisciplinary skills across engineering, design, social sciences, and the humanities
+- want to help create a welcoming and inclusive research group culture
+- are eager to develop as leaders in our group, the department, and our wider research communities

+I'm committed to building a group where people can bring diverse lived experiences, interests, and disciplinary perspectives into conversation together.
+In return, you'll join a collaborative community focused on mutual growth, where I'll work with you to develop your vision as an independent researcher.

+**What I'm looking for in your application:** I want to understand your research interests and goals for the PhD, how you see your interests connecting to the lab's work, and what you hope to accomplish.
+I want to know what motivates you, what activates your curiosity, and what path has led you here—why is pursuing a PhD in my lab the right next step for you?
+I encourage you to explore our projects and papers to get a sense of what we do and how you might contribute.

+**A note on writing your statement:** Please resist the urge to write what you think I want to hear.
+I understand the impulse—applying to PhD programs can sometimes feel like a guessing game, which is why I wrote this post.
+But statements written this way are easy to recognize, and they work against you.
+The application is how we both figure out whether working together would actually serve your goals.
+If you mirror my interests back at me instead of telling me yours, I can't assess fit properly.
+The strongest statements I read are the ones where someone's genuine curiosity makes connection to the group obvious.

+As you think about working with me, I also encourage you to consider other [faculty in Information Science](https://www.colorado.edu/cmci/people/information-science) who you might have common interests with, who might be potential future mentors, collaborators, or committee members.

 ## What can a new student expect to work on?

 As a new Ph.D. student joining the group, you'll work with me to identify a project that builds on the group's existing work in accessibility or data ethics.
 Working with you on an initial project where I have more upfront involvement in scoping the project is a way for me to scaffold your learning experience as a junior researcher.
 As you progress in your Ph.D., I expect that we will work together to develop projects that closely reflect your goals and interests and advance your growth as an independent researcher.